Transport Manifesto 2024

 The Tories are out - corrupt, venal and more concerned with which toilets people use than running the country.

 Labour meanwhile offer much of the same - just marginally less corrupt.
 We can expect competently managed decline from a party that sits somewhere to the right of NuLab.
-Starmer is a grey man who offers no vision for the country.
-Just bland talking points and a grossly tedious focus on “tough fiscal rules”, despite the UK desperately needing investment.
+Starmer is a grey man who offers no vision for the country beyond bland talking points such as a grossly tedious focus on “tough fiscal rules”, despite the UK desperately needing investment.
 As anyone with a basic background in macroeconomics will know, we need not fear the deficit if we’re spending it domestically on infrastructure investment.

 Being in an English constituency, there’s no Plaid or SNP option.
 The rest… is there any point talking about them?
 Racist edgelords, parties that can’t decide what they stand for and NIMBYs who are desperate for renewable power and new public transport.
 Just not here.

 So here’s a transport manifesto for the nation.
-My presumption here is that the new government will reinstate local authority funding to 2009 levels (plus inflation).
-If it’s more of the same, then yes… we will get more of the same.
+My presumption here is that Labour will reinstate local authority funding to 2009 levels (plus inflation).
 The country cannot move forward if we starve local authorities of funding.
 The only effect of this policy is to push work into the arms of hospitals and Police that should be handled by local social care and support services, hence the current crisis of hospital bed-blocking.
 It forces low-earners to take out expensive car finance that they can’t really afford, because it is impossible to operate without a car.

 The Manifesto

-• Announce £10Bn over 5 years for the development of urban tram and trolleybus networks. £2Bn for Leeds, £1Bn each for Liverpool, Bristol, Belfast, Leicester, Coventry, Middlesbrough, Stoke-on-Trent & Hull.
+Announce £10Bn over 5 years for the development of urban tram and trolleybus networks. £2Bn for Leeds, £1Bn each for Liverpool, Bristol, Belfast, Leicester, Coventry, Middlesbrough, Stoke-on-Trent & Hull.
 These are (broadly) the largest urban areas without robust urban transit infrastructure, tweaked to account for deprivation and historic levels of underinvestment (sorry Southampton).
-I deliberately ignore Scotland and Wales here because they have their own governments and transport is delivered through them.
-Albeit I’ve mentioned Belfast because NI often gets overlooked.
-Plus, Edinburgh has trams, Glasgow has an underground and Wales has the South Wales Metro project ongoing.
-So there’s “stuff there” to some extent, which isn’t the case in Belfast.

-• Permit local authorities to collect a Versement Transport style tax to fund public transport provision.
-This helps run affordable transport schemes in the long term.
+Permit local authorities to collect a Versement Transport style tax to fund public transport provision.
+This helps run affordable transport schemes in the long run.

-• Repeal Section 68 of the Localism Act 2011 to reinstate Business Rate Supplements.
-BRS was successfully used to part-fund CrossRail, but was gutted in 2011 when the newly installed Conservative government imposed a requirement to hold a referendum on schemes, with voting entitlement restricted to businesses that would have to pay the BRS, not the wider community.
+Repeal Section 68 of the Localism Act 2011 to reinstate Business Rate Supplement schemes.
+BRS was successfully used to part-fund CrossRail, but was gutted in 2010 when the newly installed Conservative government imposed a requirement to hold a referendum on schemes, with voting entitlement restricted to businesses that would have to pay the BRS, not the wider community.
 Unsurprisingly, not a single BRS scheme has been implemented since then.

 How do we pay for it?